JuhiSingh25/AEMEngineering/README.md

 7. Download Grafana from "https://grafana.com/grafana/download?platform=windows"
 8. Extract and navigate to "bin" folder and using powershell, start grafana, the grafana should start on port "localhost:3000"
-9. If ask for username/password, use "admin" as username and "passowrd" as password
+9. If ask for username/password, use "admin" as username and "password" as password
 10. Add DataSource as "Prometheus" in DashBoard and select the metrics needed.
 11. This will create a dashboard having all the metrics at one place with visulaization